 [Howard] was at Brest, the cable point, with hot news just off the official griddle that perhaps had not even yet been given to the press in Paris.
 He could beat every competitor in the business on the biggest newsbreak in the history of the world!

 Admiral Wilson was entirely willing that Howard should take advantage of his chance, not because he was especially desirous that Howard should register a ‘beat’ but because he was anxious for the people back home to have the news as soon as they possibly could, an attitude in which, I believe, he was more than justified.
-In company, therefore, with Ensign Sellards to assist him in getting his message past the local French censor, Howard dashed to the Postes [post and telegraph office].
+In company, therefore, with Ensign Sellards to assist him in getting his message past the local French censor, Howard dashed to the Postes (post and telegraph office).
 Desiring to file a type-written message so there would be no misunderstanding on the part of the cable operator, Howard dived, en route, into the near-by telegraph room of the Dépêche and demanded a typewriter, explaining hurriedly his reason.
-(My italics)
+(My italics.)

 Knowing that type of French official as I do, I am convinced that not even the Admiral in person could have caused the local censors to let by so portentous a message without having the O.K. of either the Ministry of War or the Paris censorship office.
 It was … the message’s looking as if it came from Paris . . . that resulted in its speedy transmission to America’s noon editions!
-(My italics) (pp10-11)
+(My italics.) (pp10-11)

 The blackest of black skies cleared considerably for Howard the following morning, when Admiral Wilson, every inch the gentleman and the man, took upon his own shoulders complete responsibility for Howard’s fateful cable.
 In Wilson’s statement, issued at once to the press, he did not even make mention of the naval attache who had sent or at least signed the erroneous communication from Paris.
 To the latter he referred simply as ‘what appeared to be official and authoritative information’.
 The career of a lesser man might very well have been marred by this brave assumption of blame, but then a lesser man would probably not have done it. (p14.)
 A1.5

-It is important to note that having written that Ensign Sellards went with Howard to help him “in getting his message past the local French censor”, a few sentences later Hornblow firmly dismissed any implication that Sellards achieved this task: “Knowing that type of French official as I do, I am convinced that not even the Admiral in person could have caused the local censors to let by so portentous a message without having the O.K. of either the Ministry of War or the Paris censorship office”. (pp10-11) As far as Hornblow was concerned, the sole reason for the cablegram’s “speedy transmission” was its deceptive appearance – its “looking as if it came from Paris”, although this observation did not qualify his earlier statement that Sellards went with Howard to make sure the “message [got] past the local French censor”.
+It is important to note that having written that Ensign Sellards was with Howard to help in getting his message past the local French censor, a few sentences later Hornblow firmly dismissed any implication that Sellards achieved this task: Knowing that type of French official as I do, I am convinced that not even the Admiral in person could have caused the local censors to let by so portentous a message without having the O.K. of either the Ministry of War or the Paris censorship office. (pp10-11) As far as Hornblow was concerned, the sole reason for the cablegram’s speedy transmission was its deceptive appearance – its looking as if it came from Paris.

 Wilson’s criticisms of Fake Armistice